CV GIANCARLODINARDO.6@GMAIL.COM

 LAUNCH P1 P2 P3 NOISE / VOLUME INTENT SIGNAL

-Four steps before the first campaign went live.
+Four decisions made before the first campaign went live.

 01